mre/idiomatic-rust/README.md

 * [Teaching libraries through good documentation](https://deterministic.space/teaching-libraries.html) by [@killercup](https://github.com/killercup) - How to use the full power of Rust's documentation support (e.g. doc tests)
 * [Pretty State Machine Patterns in Rust](https://hoverbear.org/2016/10/12/rust-state-machine-pattern/) by [@hoverbear](https://github.com/Hoverbear) - How to represent a State Machine in an expressive and understandable way in Rust.
 * [Ripgrep Code Review](http://blog.mbrt.it/2016-12-01-ripgrep-code-review/) by [@mbrt](https://github.com/mbrt) - An analysis of the popular `ripgrep` tool's source code.
-* [Rustic Bits](https://llogiq.github.io/2016/02/11/rustic.html) - Small things that make for rustic code.
+* [Rustic Bits](https://llogiq.github.io/2016/02/11/rustic.html) by [@llogiq](https://github.com/llogiq/) - Small things that make for rustic code.

 ### 2015

 * [Rust traits for developer friendly libraries](http://benashford.github.io/blog/2015/05/24/rust-traits-for-developer-friendly-libraries/) by [@benashford](https://github.com/benashford) - Thoughts about implementing good Rust libraries.
+* [Error Handling in Rust](http://blog.burntsushi.net/rust-error-handling/) by [@BurntSushi](https://github.com/BurntSushi) - Understanding and handling errors in Rust in an idiomatic way.

 ## Talks